cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deployments.md

 ![Execute workflows menu]( /images/ui/widgets/blueprint-deployments_workflows-menu.png )

-For **Install** or **Uninstall** workflows you will also be able to track the progress of the execution as at the bottom of the deployment row there will be thin line visible.
-Progress is calculated based on number of node instances installed (in case of install workflow) or deleted (in case of uninstall workflow).
+For **Install** or **Uninstall** workflows you will also be able to track the progress of the execution as at the bottom of the deployment row, there will be a thin line visible.
+Progress is calculated based on the number of node instances installed (in case of an install workflow) or deleted (in case of an uninstall workflow).

 ![Deployment progress]( /images/ui/widgets/blueprint-deployments_progress-bar.png )